top of page

 We appreciate not everyone can attend the walks they'd like to, or that people might like to revisit their Festival walk with the help of a map.

 Much as we'd love to, we don't have the resources to produce maps of all our walks.
 However, this year we are also offering a selection of downloadable, self-guided walks so you can explore the High Weald at your own pace.
-These will be release at the beginning of September, so keep your eyes peeled for updates.
+These will be release at the beginning of September.

-If you're looking for routes now, you can also check out our Self Guided Walks page, which is packed with ideas for other walks in the High Weald AONB.
+If you're looking for routes now, you can also check out our Self Guided Walks page, which is packed with ideas for other walks in the High Weald National Landscape.

 What if the weather's bad?!